TomasHubelbauer/net-tree/README.md

 - Have one item reside in multiple superitems (multiple super IDs)
 - Collapse an item only for one superitem of its all superitems (items is expanded for just one parent and collapses there when expanded for another)
 - Handle items which contain themselves through any path
+- Handle items having an order number within their superitem

 I've started this project on GitLab previously: https://gitlab.com/TomasHubelbauer/net-tree/blob/master/src/index.ts